MicroFocus/octane-gitlab-service/README.md

 If the folder does not exist, then it will be created automatically.

-In this folder an empty file for each of the projects will be created (the name of the file will be the id of each project).
+In this folder, an empty file for each of the projects will be created (the name of the file will be the id of each project).
 The meaning of the files is the following: if a file named with an id of a project exists, it means that merge request history has been fetched for that project.

-The tool consistently listens for changes in the directory and if one file for a specific project is deleted, than the tool will automatically fetch the merge request history for that project and create the file again.
+The tool consistently listens for changes in the directory and if one file for a specific project is deleted, then it will automatically fetch the merge request history for that project and recreate the file.

 ## Configuring variables in Gitlab